aleciavogel/alecia.ca/README.md

   YMMV, but you will likely need to
   [increase WebStorm's memory heap](https://www.jetbrains.com/help/webstorm/how-to-improve-product-performance.html#ws_improve_performance_increase_memory_heap_via_ide) to 4096MiB.
-The default of 2048MiB was not enough *for me* to run this project.
+  The default memory heap wasn't enough for me to run this on my own machine.
   Sowwy 🥺👉👈
 </details>